RU09342/lab-6taking-control-over-your-embedded-life-brad-brandon_lab6/High Power Control/README.md

 ![relayschematic](https://user-images.githubusercontent.com/31701000/33510010-179d41e2-d6d5-11e7-943e-1b9d66e985ff.png)

-An picture of the circuit can be seen here:
+A picture of the circuit constructed on a breadboard can be seen here:

 ![20171120_222229](https://user-images.githubusercontent.com/31701000/33510005-01d9d550-d6d5-11e7-9e20-9374e115bff2.jpg)

 When the frequency was increased, the sound of the relay switching remained audible until 330Hz.